-Buildup of water in the lungs can have fatal consequences if not recognized and treated immediately.
+The symptoms of water in the lungs from swimming can have fatal consequences if not recognized and treated immediately.
 Typically, fluid in the lungs stems from physiological causes, such as pulmonary edema, but it is possible to accumulate water in the lungs from swimming.
-Water that is unintentionally swallowed while swimming could end up in your lungs.
-In certain cases, swallowing too much water can result in secondary drowning, which can occur after a person has been out of the water for a considerable time.
+Water that you swallow unintentionally while swimming could end up in your lungs and cause water-borne illness.

-Determining whether too much water has been swallowed and entered the lungs can be challenging.
-If you suspect you have swallowed an unusually high amount of water, consult a medical professional immediately.
-He should perform a physical examination and listen to your lungs using a stethoscope.
+Your doctor will perform a physical examination and listen to your lungs using a stethoscope.
 This is known as auscultation, during which you inhale and exhale deeply.
-A crackling sound in the lungs is a strong indicator that fluids have collected.
-Pulmonary and cerebral edemas can develop if the water is not drained.
-In such cases, the patient's body temperature should be lowered in an effort to minimize any permanent cerebral damage.
+A crackling sound in the lungs is a reliable indicator that fluids have collected.

 If you are a beginner, avoid swimming in natural bodies of water.
 Instead, stick to a local pool that maintains a regular cleaning schedule.
 Stick to calm waters as you hone your skills to minimize inhaling water into the lungs.

 Swimming in the ocean can present a variety of dangers and requires experience.
 Choppy seas and swells can make it difficult to breathe if you are not familiar with how to handle such conditions.

 Rivers with strong currents also pose a risk.
 Currents can quickly submerge a person or produce rapids that splash water.
 Waves from wind and boat traffic can also produce swells that put less-experienced swimmers at risk.